salimkayabasi/dotfiles/README.md

 These are my dotfiles but forked from https://github.com/webpro/dotfiles Take anything you want, but at your own risk.

-It mainly targets macOS systems, but it works on at least Ubuntu as well.

 ## Highlights

 - Minimal efforts to install everything, using a [Makefile](./Makefile)
-- Mostly based around Homebrew, Caskroom and Node.js, latest Bash + GNU Utils
+- Mostly based around Homebrew, Caskroom and Node.js, latest Zsh + GNU Utils
-- Fast and colored prompt
 - Updated macOS defaults
 - Well-organized and easy to customize
 - The installation and runcom setup is